trax-project/trax3-design/status.md

 - All the application settings can be explored from the UI (if the user is allowed to)
 - The external connections (files, external LRSs, external databses) are managed in the settings.

+### Auth

+- Multiple stores management
+- Users managements with predefined roles assignable to one or more stores
+- API consumers (clients) with permissions control and configurable xAPI pipeline

+### Privacy

+- My profile page
+- Exploration of personal data

+### APIs

+- All the features available from the UI should also be available as an external API.

 ### Technical stack

 TRAX LRS has been upgraded and tested with the latest component releases: